ical2org-py/ical2org.py/Readme.md

 You can install those packages as follows (thanks to Guido Van Hoecke):

-Get iCalendar from https://pypi.python.org/pypi/icalendar, untar it and run
+Get iCalendar from https://pypi.python.org/pypi/icalendar, untar it and run (you probably will also need the "python-setuptools" package)

 ````shell
 sudo python setup.py install